 Still, an inordinate number of Major Leaguers come from the first round.
 That's where teams invest most heavily, and a first-round selection often guarantees a prospect at least a chance.
 What they do with it is up to them.

-The 2020 MLB Draft presented by T-Mobile will begin on Wednesday at 7 p.m.
-ET and will be live on both MLB Network and ESPN.
+The 2021 MLB Draft will begin on Sunday at 7 p.m.
+ET and will be live on MLB Network, ESPN and MLB.com.
 As we get ready, we attempted to answer a simple question: Who is the best pick ever at each of the first 30 spots?

 1. Alex Rodriguez, Mariners, 1993